AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/using-smart-campaigns/abort-a-smart-campaign.md

    >[!NOTE]
    >
    >Take a look at the **Results** tab of the smart campaign to see what actions took place before the abort.
-You will also find a&nbsp; [notification](../../../../product-docs/core-marketo-concepts/miscellaneous/understanding-notifications.md) with additional details.
+You will also find a  [notification](../../../../product-docs/core-marketo-concepts/miscellaneous/understanding-notifications.md) with additional details.

    >[!TIP]
    >